Privacy Policy

 Local storage

-Some tools (FlashForge) save your data to your browser's localStorage so your flashcards persist between sessions.
+Many tools save your data to your browser's localStorage so it persists between sessions — flashcards, notes, habits, budgets, medication logs, saved palettes, and similar.
 Your dark-mode preference is also stored locally.
-This data never leaves your device and can be cleared at any time through your browser settings.
+None of this data ever leaves your device, and it can be cleared at any time through your browser settings or by clearing your browser's site data for tools.tapdot.org.

-BiasCheck uses your browser's built-in on-device AI (Gemini Nano) when available.
-The AI model runs entirely on your own machine — the text you analyse is never uploaded.
-If on-device AI is unavailable, BiasCheck falls back to a simple local word-pattern analysis.
+Several tools — including BiasCheck, FlashForge, CronLab, HeadlineScore, EmailSubjectTester, AdCopyWriter, PersonaBuilder, JobDescriptionWriter, InterviewKit, ContractRead, SymptomDiary, and SleepLog — can use your browser's built-in on-device AI (Gemini Nano, via Chrome's Prompt API) when available.
+The AI model runs entirely on your own machine — text you enter is never uploaded to any AI provider.
+If on-device AI is unavailable, each tool falls back to a plain template or simple local rule-based logic.
 Either way, nothing is sent to a server.

 Contact